ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/what-is-a-file-session.markdown

 {CODE session_usage_1@FileSystem\ClientApi\Session\WhatIsFilesSession.cs /}

-All registered modifications are be applied when `SaveChangesAsync` is called.
-It means that a stream object passed to `RegisterUpload` needs to be available to read (must not be disposed) at the moment of `SaveChangesAsync` call.
+All registered modifications are applied when `SaveChangesAsync` is called.
+It means that a stream object passed to `RegisterUpload` needs to be available to read at the moment of `SaveChangesAsync` call (cannot be disposed).

 Note that the session does not load files with content.
 It just retrieves and operates on file headers.
 If you want to get a file's content you have to explicitly download it.